 To compete on the market, some of your business processes must take place on the cloud.
 Unfortunately, if you are an entrepreneur of the old school, you might not know where or what that is.
 Cloud computing is becoming an essential tech skill, so it might behoove you to pick up some knowledge about the cloud.
-You can click here to learn more about the cloud computer basics and other beginner-level tech courses that’ll help you keep your company up to date.

 At its most fundamental level, wireframing is simply understanding the processes required to build something in tech, like a website or an app.
 More often, wireframing is outlining the scope of the project.
 In both cases, wireframing is a skill you need, as being able to communicate your needs and wants with your tech team is an invaluable skill.